Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Quotient algebras of the preprojective algebra

 \end{cor}

 \begin{proof} It is easy to check

 Thus Theorem \ref{main3} implies the assertion. \end{proof}

 \begin{remk} Let $B$ be a Brauer line algebra with the multiplicity 1 (see, for example, \cite[section 4]{RZ} and \cite[section 2]{AMN} for the definition).
-Then it is easy to see that we have
+Then we have a poset isomorphism

-(for example, by \cite[section1.4]{A1} or \cite[Proposition 4.3]{Ad}).
+(for example, this follows from \cite[section1.4]{A1} or \cite[Proposition 4.3]{Ad}).
 Thus, Corollary \ref{cor2} gives a classification of semibricks of a Brauer line algebra in terms of alternating arc diagrams.
-Moreover the result of \cite{BaR} gives a bijection a betweeen $\ANAD$ and the quotient lattice $W/\theta_{biC}$, where $\theta_{biC}$ denotes by the biCambrian congruence.
-Since there exists a bijection between the set of torsion classes, the set of 2-term silting complexes and the set of semibricks \cite{AIR,A1}, the above result also implies results by \cite[Theorem 7.10]{DIRRT}, \cite{Ao} and \cite[Theorem 5.2]{AMN}. \end{remk}
+Moreover the result of \cite{BaR} gives a bijection a between $\ANAD$ and the quotient lattice $W/\theta_{biC}$, where $\theta_{biC}$ denotes by the biCambrian congruence.
+Since there exists a bijection between the set of torsion classes, the set of 2-term silting complexes and the set of semibricks \cite{AIR,A1}, the above result also implies results of \cite[Theorem 7.10]{DIRRT}, \cite{Ao} and \cite[Theorem 5.2]{AMN}. \end{remk}

 \textbf{Acknowledgements.} The author would like to thank Takahide Adachi, Aaron Chan, Osamu Iyama, Toshiya Yurikusa for helpful comments and variable discussion on the first version of this paper.
+He would like to thank the referee for carefully reading our manuscript and detailed comments that helped his to improve the manuscript.